emmanuelg6912/sep10-freedom-project/prep/content.md

 * Searched up **"Animal Data Apps"**
     * did not find any results.
 * **Honorable Mention**
-    * I found a app named **"Grameners"** which although does not specialize in using animal conservation technologies it can be used in compiling pieces of data and information in the form of percentages, images, and, graphs.
+    * I found an app named **"Gramener"** which although does not specialize in using animal conservation technologies it can be used in compiling pieces of data and information in the form of percentages, images, and graphs.
 This in return can be used in animal conservation to calculate animal populations, endangered species, and more important pieces of information that can help in developing Animal Conservation technologies.
     * [heres the link to the app](https://gramener.com/)
     * ![gramener_logo](https://github.com/user-attachments/assets/3eac6084-49ca-4978-983e-eebf69dfaa6c)

 ## Part B: possible future technology